teachingangel/javascript-snake-game/README.md

 * inline the code for the snake to move
 * explain how the snake moves

-## Make the snake eat and hit the wall
+## Make the snake eat
 15min

-* inline the code for the snake to eat and hit the wall
+* inline the code for the snake to eat
 * explain how the snake eats and hits the wall

-## Make the snake eat and hit the wall
+## Make the snake hit the wall
+15min

+* inline the code for the snake hit the wall
+* explain how the snake eats and hits the wall

+## Make the snake hit itself
 10min

 * inline the code for the snake hit itself